My first film festival – screening THE DISH @charlton_house w @CWFilmFestival

 Photo credit, me.

-The Dish is one of my favourites and I’m a huge fan of open air screenings so I was ridiculously happy to be able to screen this outside and at such a lovely venue.
+The Dish is one of my favourite films and I’m a huge fan of open air screenings so I was ridiculously happy to be able to screen this outside and at such a lovely venue.
 The film tells the story (fictionalised, but based in fact) of the role that the CSIRO radiotelescope at Parkes (the Parkes Observatory in New South Wales) played in broadcasting the pictures of the first steps on the Moon.
 There’s a bit of mild peril because the timing of the ‘extravehicular activity’ (moon walk) meant that the Moon hadn’t risen sufficiently above the horizon for the dish to be able to pick up the signal, so it had to be moved into a vertical position so that its receiver was pointing right at the horizon for any hope of ‘seeing’ the Moon.
 The peril comes from the fact that 60+mph gusts of wind were in danger of pulling the dish from its moorings.

 We knew in advance that the Moon wouldn’t be very high in the sky and that its position on the day would also mean it was probably going to be mostly blocked by Charlton House itself… so we might not see much if anything through a telescope.
 I felt, given the theme of the film, that not being able to see the Moon was actually rather a nice touch!
 But we had a spot of luck and before the Moon hid behind Charlton House the arriving audience were able to see its craters – it was really quite startling!

-Getting the screen upright was also rather lovely.
+Getting the screen upright was also rather fun.
 Again, like the film, we were trying to get something vertical but also stop the wind from picking it up and sending it flying.
 I’d been mugging up on how to tie a tautline hitch to secure the guy ropes.
 We had the lovely music (by Edmund Choi) from The Dish on loop while the team got the screen up – it was like a barn raising.

 Me (Jo Brodie) introducing The Dish at Charlton House, photo credit: Scott Keir